alejopanto/alejopanto/README.md

 ### Hello nice to meet you 👋
-- 🌱 I’m currently learning Data Analytics (tableau, SQL)
-- 🤔 I’m looking for help with finding the better form to be a better Data Analytics
+- 🌱 I've been working on web development with PHP, SQL, and JS since
+- 🔭 Currently I specialize in Laravel, Vue js 2 and 3, and MySql.
+- 🤔 I have worked for 2 years as a data analyst using SQL (MySql), PorwerBI, and ElastichSearch.
-- 📫 Find me on LinkedIn: https://www.linkedin.com/in/josepantoja93/
+- 📫 Find me and show all my experience on LinkedIn: https://www.linkedin.com/in/josepantoja93/

+- ⚡ I love to study and I prefer to use Platzi, so here are my certifications: https://platzi.com/p/AlejandroPantoja/

 <!--